 1. Big River

-The Big River is a great place for a float trip if you are looking to do some hiking or exploring during your trip.
-The Big River flows right through the banks of Washington State Park, Twin River Park, Cedar Hill Park and St. Francois State Park.
-About 45 minute drive from St. Louis, it's perfect for a day float trip.
-The slow moving waters also make it a perfect spot for some fishing or canoeing!
+The Big River is one of the best rivers for a float trip in Missouri if you are looking to also do some hiking or exploring during your trip.
+The Big River flows right through the banks of Washington State Park, Twin River Park, Cedar Hill Park, and St. Francois State Park.

 2. Black River